AlbinArifaj/Grupi4_SocketProgramming/README.md

-# Socket Programming- Communication with Client Server Sending UDP Packets
+# Client-Server Communication Using UDP Sockets
 University Of Prishtina - Faculty of Electrical and Computer Engineering/Department of Computer and Software Engineering

 ## Supervisor